Skip to main content

 You can make a private arrest if a crime happens on your private property by keeping the person there until police arrive.
 This is more common at businesses and compounds with private security.
 Security guards are hired staff with no rights to make a legal arrest.
 Still, they can detain you with a citizen’s arrest if they contact law enforcement immediately.

-If the suspect is underage, it may be called a juvenile arrest.
+If the arrestee is underage, it may be called a juvenile arrest.
 Arrests can also be defined by the crime involved.
 For example, an “indictable arrest” is for serious felonies, but a less serious misdemeanor might be called a “summary arrest.”

 Police Officer Procedure for Arresting Someone

 The police must have a warrant, see you commit a crime, or have a good reason to suspect you of a crime to make an arrest.
+There are also some exceptions if the situation constitutes what’s called “exigent circumstances.”
 After they detain you they will put you in handcuffs and tell you the Miranda warning.
-Then they will take you to the police station where you will be “processed,” which includes identifying you and looking up any prior legal records.
+Remember that resisting arrest is an additional criminal charge you can face if you decide to fight back or run away from authorities.

 Typically, you will then wait in jail until your initial court appearance, at which time you may be able to make bail.
 From there, you can speak to your attorney and will eventually be notified of the criminal charges against you.